resolve109/study-aws-sa/aws-study-guide.md

   - ONTAP replication verified for seamless cross-region data access.
 - **FSx for Windows File Server**:
-  - Uses SMB protocol for Windows-based file shares
+  - Uses SMB protocol for Windows-based file shares For a Windows-based application requiring a shared Windows file system across multiple AZs, **Amazon FSx for Windows File Server** is the recommended fully managed solution.
 - **FSx for OpenZFS**:
   - For NFS-based Unix/Linux file workloads
   - Does not support SMB